-MetLife Europe Insurance d.a.c. (the Undertaking) is an Irish incorporated entity domiciled in Ireland and was incorporated on 25 June 2009.
+The Undertaking is an Irish incorporated entity domiciled in Ireland and was incorporated on 25 June 2009.
 On 10 May 2012, the Undertaking was authorised by the Central Bank of Ireland (CBI) to conduct business as a Non-Life Insurance Undertaking with its head office in Ireland.

-The Undertaking is authorised to write Class 1, 2, 8, 9, 16 and 18 Non-Life Insurance under the European Union Insurance and Reinsurance Regulations 2015.
+The Undertaking is authorised to write Class 1, 2, 8, 9, 16 and 18 Non-Life Insurance under the European Union (EU) Insurance and Reinsurance Regulations 2015.

-The Undertaking's immediate parent company is MetLife EU Holding Company Limited and its ultimate parent company is MetLife Inc., a company domiciled in the United States of America.
-Refer to A.1.4 for details on the Group entity structure.
+The Undertaking's immediate parent company is MetLife EU Holding Company Limited and its ultimate parent company is MetLife Inc., a company domiciled in the USA.
+Refer to A.1.3 for details on the Group entity structure.